-The Ferrari California takes on cars such as the Aston Martin DB9 Volante and Bentley Continental GTC V8, with its combination of a powerful V8 mounted up front, a 2+2 seating layout and a folding metal hard top.
+The Ferrari California T takes on cars such as the Porsche 911 Turbo Cabriolet, Aston Martin Vanquish Volante and Bentley Continental GTC V8, with its combination of a powerful V8 mounted up front, a 2+2 seating layout and a folding metal hard top.
 It has a more relaxed character than the mid-engined 458 Italia, but it's by no means slow.
-A mid-life refresh raised power from its 4.3-litre V8 by 30bhp to 483bhp, so 0-62mph takes just 3.8 seconds.
-It also features ceramic brakes for superb stopping power, and was the first Ferrari to use a twin-clutch gearbox when it was first launched in 2008.
+It was launched as simply the Ferrari California (without the T) in 2008, and a mid-life refresh raised power from its 4.3-litre V8 by 30bhp to 483bhp, when 0-62mph improved to just 3.8 seconds.

 The model became the California T when it was restyled in 2014, and twin turbocharging was added along with a new downsized 3.9-litre V8 engine.
 Capacity might have gone down, but power leapt to 552bhp with around 30 percent more torque, and 0-62mph dropped again to 3.6 seconds.

 The California T also features ceramic brakes for superb stopping power, and the original version was the first Ferrari to use a twin-clutch gearbox when it was launched in 2008.
 The latest upgrade, which arrived in 2016, is the Handling Speciale package.
 It comes with a few minor styling tweaks, but more importantly boasts stiffer springs and upgraded dampers – and a sportier engine note.

 When the California arrived, it wasn’t met with the warmest reception from Ferrari fans.
 The first problem was the lack of a 12-cylinder powerplant, which was a core feature of the earlier generation California models.
 The metal folding top didn’t appeal to Ferrari purists either, and as for the later arrival of that turbo engine… traditionalists were spluttering in their sparkly prosecco.